Aberdeen Township, New Jersey: Matawan Township

 Legislation sponsored by Assemblyman Beers passed the State General Assembly and Senate, was signed by Governor of New Jersey William A. Newell, and on February 23, 1857, Matavan Township was incorporated from portions of what was then Raritan Township.
 This included the village of Middletown Point, Mt.
 Pleasant, and Matavan.
 The Township was named for the creek as well as the village of Matavan.
 The spelling of "Matawan" or "Matavan" had been interchangeable, however, when the act was published "Matavan" had been used, which may derive from a Lenape word meaning "where two rivers come together".
 It may also originate from the Southern Unami Matawonge, "bad riverbank" or "bad hill", a possible reference to bluffs along Raritan Bay which were subject to erosion and collapse prior to the construction of a seawall in the 1970s.
 Another possible source is Matawan, Northern Unami for "bad fog", which may have referred to fog generated on Raritan Bay.

 In 1865, due to postal confusion with Middletown, the Middletown Point post office was renamed "Matawan", to reflect the name of the Township.
 This section is the present downtown area of Matawan Borough.
 In 1882, the spelling of the Township was officially changed to "Matawan".

 A small railroad station was erected along the New York and Long Branch Railroad tracks at a point called Hutchler's Crossing in 1875.
 Soon known as the Cliffwood Station, it operated on Cliffwood Avenue until the station closed in 1932.

 In 1885, the Cliffwood post office was established and the name of the old Matavan settlement passed into obsolescence.
 Matawan was formed as a borough on June 28, 1895, from portions of Matawan Township, based on the results of a referendum held that day.
 Matawan expanded with portions of Matawan Township in 1931 and 1933.

 In response to demand, a post office was established at Mount Pleasant in 1889.
 As that name was in use elsewhere, a new name was needed.
 "Freneau" was chosen, in honor of Philip Morin Freneau, the "Poet of Revolution," and a former Mount Pleasant resident who is buried in the area.
 This post office has since been closed.

 Cliffwood Beach, formed in the 1920s, was originally a resort community until after World War II when year-round homes were the norm.
 River Gardens developed in the late 1940s.
-Strathmore was developed in the 1960s, adding suburban development to the community and doubling the Township's population.
+Strathmore was built starting in the early 1960s by Levitt & Sons, marketed as a higher-end version of the Levittown communities that the firm was known for.
+The 2,000 new homes in the development led to a jump in the township's population of 10,000 over the decade, a jump of more than 140%.